DavideStenner/Kaggle/ASHRAE - Great Energy Predictor III/readme.md

-This challenge consists on predicting energy usage from over 1440 different building.
+This challenge consists on predicting energy usage from 1440 different building.

 Pre process is made with r + data.table.